ChanWenLe/Applied-Project/README.md

 ![](islands.png) |   ![](lifeexpectancy.png)

 In this course, we explore the use of R programming to construct data visualizations.
 The course follows <a href="https://socviz.co/"> Data Visualization: A Practical Introduction </a> by Kieran Healy and the course introduction can be found here [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>].
-While no prerequisites are required, some exposure to programming would be beneficial for students.
-Nevertheless, before going into data visualizations, we will introduce R and ensure everyone is proficient in working with and manipulating data frames using it.
-You may access the lecture slides below.
-The course is structured as follows:

 **Introduction to R Programming**